Antoinette’s taxidermy installations and photographs provide

 The concepts of memento mori continue to influence her current body of work, giving the pieces an awareness of a quiet and sometimes sinister suspense, while maintaining a whimsical aesthetic.

-She has taxidermy pieces in collections held by NZ Bird Society (Auckland), Upper Hutt Predator Free Trust, Zealandia, North Otago Museum, and in many private collections around the world.
+She has taxidermy pieces in collections held by NZ Bird Society, Upper Hutt Predator Free Trust, Zealandia Te Māra a Tāne, North Otago Museum, Owhango Alive, Northland Regional Council, Wētā, Ruahine Kiwi, Whangarei Regional Council, Predator Free Wellington, and in private collections around the world.
 Her pieces are also available at Brown & Co Wellington and Flora Fauna Queenstown.

 If you would like updates on what Antoinette's been up to in the studio join the mailing list here